What you need to know

-Each household will be provided with a standard (120 litres) rubbish bin for their household rubbish.
-The rubbish bin collection will replace the orange pre-paid rubbish bag currently used.
+Each household was provided with a standard (120 litres) rubbish bin for their household rubbish.
+The rubbish bin collection replaced the orange pre-paid rubbish bag.

-Households will pay for the collection of their rubbish through a tag system which will be available through retail outlets where orange bags are currently sold.
+Households pay for the collection of their rubbish through a tag system, available at major local retail outlets.
 Residents can choose how often they want to have their bin emptied by attaching the tag to their bin.

-The pre-paid tags will cost $3.80 per bin tag for an orange tag for a standard-sized rubbish bin (120L).
+The pre-paid tags are $3.80 per bin tag for an orange tag for a standard-sized rubbish bin (120L).